 Soul Mate is a romance eBook publisher.
-They have only been around for a few years but have published a number of books in that time.
 They encourage authors to blur genre lines and to experiment.
 They respond to every manuscript submitted correctly, personally.
 They try to respond to all submissions within 4 weeks.

 Soul Mate seems to focus exclusively on publishing eBooks for the kindle market place.
 Most of their covers are good, not great.
 The focus of the website seems to be on selling more books, not recruiting more authors.
 Although a lot of information is available about the individual editors there is very little information on the website about the company as a whole.